Order of Visit: High Point #30

 Accessibility: Easy for all abilities.
 This state high point has a paved ADA-accessible trail from the parking area to the high point.

-Bonus: If you have additional time, consider continuing an additional 1.2 miles down the Mina Sauk Falls Trail toward Mina Sauk Falls.
-This 132-foot waterfall holds the title of tallest waterfall in the state.
-The most impressive time of year to see the falls in in spring, when the river feeding the waterfall reaches peak flow.
-Once you reach the Mina Sauk Falls, you have the option to return to the trailhead via the same route or to loop back to the trailhead on the Ozark Trail, one of America’s National Recreation Trails, which ultimately stretches 390 miles in length.
-Both routes are similar in distance, but the Ozark Trail has a gentler grade on your return trip toward the trailhead.
+Bonus: If you have additional time, consider continuing the additional 1.2 miles down the Mina Sauk Falls Trail toward Mina Sauk Falls.
+This 132-foot waterfall holds the title of the tallest waterfall in the state.
+Springtime is the most impressive time of year to see the falls – as the river feeding the waterfall reaches peak flow.
+Once at Mina Sauk Falls, you can return to the trailhead via the same route or loop back to the trailhead on the Ozark Trail, one of America’s National Recreation Trails (which ultimately stretches 390 miles beyond the park).
+Both routes are similar in distance, but the Ozark Trail route has a gentler grade on your return to the trailhead.

 Resources: